 Station: Autobús L6, L14, L15, L35

-Having already explored the Mercado Central, we now head to the far less touristy Mercado de Ruzafa, a local indoor market in the Ruzafa neighborhood.
-The colorful eye-catching fronts of the large market hall invite you to marvel at the market.
+Having already explored Mercado Central, we now head to the far less touristy Mercado de Ruzafa, a local indoor market in the Ruzafa neighborhood.
+The colorful, eye-catching fronts of the large market hall invite you to marvel at the market.

 Inside, fresh local ingredients such as fruits, vegetables, fish, and meat await you.
 But also other fresh products of good quality are for sale.